andpi314/TransferLearningTensorflowSuite/README.md

 # TransferLearningTensorflowSuite
 A suite of pre-configurated python scripts and folder to easily execute a transfer learning process from a model to create your own model (frozen_graph.pb)

+Step-by-step guide here.

+Note, you have to have [this repository](https://github.com/tensorflow/models) correctly installed, otherwise generate_tfrecors.py, train.py and export_inference_graph.py will not work.

 You need to create six folder named as follow (be sure to use the exactly same name stated here):

 In TransferLearningTensroflowSuite: